ajmorris/compass/README.md

 ## Package (`grunt package`)

 After a theme is built, you may wish to package it up as a zip file so it can be distributed.
-Compass includes a `package` task which does a complete build and then zips up the `theme/` directory into a zip file and places it into the `dist/` directory.
+Hoaloha includes a `package` task which does a complete build and then zips up the `theme/` directory into a zip file and places it into the `dist/` directory.

 There is also an optional `compress:dev` task, which does similar, but instead of just the theme directory, it takes the parent project root directory and zips that up.
 This is then suitable for further development work, for those who don't have access to the original repo.